 Do you post on a regular schedule?
-While I think regular posting is in general a good practice, it can at times hurt your creativity.
+While I think regular posting is a good practice in general, it can at times hurt your creativity.
 If you don’t have anything worthwhile posting, take a little bit more time than usual to develop your thoughts.

 Don’t put yourself in a box as far as what topics you can and can’t write about.
 Give yourself the freedom and flexibility to move with your ideas.

 Anyone who has maintained a blog for even a few months or more knows that there are frustrating times in the life of a blogger where growth seems to come to a complete standstill.
 The nature of blogging involves adding new content to the site and continually picking up new readers through that content.
 However, there are times when stats like visitors, pageviews, subscribers, and even income are extremely difficult to improve upon.